Best Cases for Shooting Underwater iPhone Photography

 With some cases, you can't do deeper than 2 or so meters, but the iThrough makes it easy to dive to 20 feet in order to capture that perfect picture.
 Not only that, but the case sports a crystal-clear silicone membrane that's guaranteed not to distort and warp your underwater footage.

-The case did not let any water in just pressure out!
-I then installed my phone and the Touch ID still works! ... next I tested the camera which looks just as good as with no case.
-(Amazon user @Naomi Woods)

-The iThrough comes in a couple of fun or more traditional colors, like lake blue and pink, or black and white.
+The iThrough comes in a couple of fun or more traditional colors, like lake blue and pink, or black and white for around $17.

 Vansky Waterproof dry bag